 The VAUDE Academy offers sustainability training courses for all employees.
 In addition, our sales representatives and international distributors receive training every six months about new information on product sustainability, environmental protection and social responsibility.

 VAUDE provides training materials for all relevant product segments that communicate sustainability aspects of each product group.
+Much of this information is also publicly available to retailers and consumers on our help.vaude.com platform.

 Individual courses cover the following themes: